chewett/RaspberryPiCluster/README.md

 This repository holds the code for [the tutorials](https://chewett.co.uk/blog/category/raspberry-pi-cluster/) for creating a Raspberry Pi Cluster in Python.

-Here I go through the basics of creating a simple logger to a distributed task assigned system.
+Here I go through the basics of creating a simple logger to a distributed task assigment system.

 Each tutorial will have a github release and tagged version.
 These can be found [on github](https://github.com/chewett/RaspberryPiCluster/releases).